strongdm/log-export-container/docs/inputs/CONFIGURE_SDM_AUDIT.md

 - **SDM_ADMIN_TOKEN**.
 Admin Token created in SDM Web UI.
 You need to check the options `Activities`, `Datasources`, `Users`, `Roles` and `Gateways` to have permissions to extract all logs from the SDM CLI audit command.

+**NOTE**: if you intend to run LEC locally, you'll need to install the [SDM CLI](https://www.strongdm.com/docs/user-guide/client-installation).

 ## Configure Periodic Audit Data Extraction

 The Log Export Container uses [fluentd input exec plugin](https://docs.fluentd.org/input/exec) to extract the logs from strongDM Audit command.